zhiburt/tabled/README.md

 #### Cell Border

 Sometimes `tabled::Style` settings are not enough.
-Sometimes it's nesessary to change a border of a particular cell.
+Sometimes it's necessary to change a border of a particular cell.

 For this purpose you can use `Border`.